mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 That’s why Hsueh Tou said, “Within the crystal palace, there is no one who knows.”

-> &nbsp;&nbsp;&nbsp; Hsueh Tou added the comment, “He has raised it up.”
+>> Hsueh Tou added the comment, “He has raised it up.”

 *Exactly*.
 Exactly, that is holding, understanding life.